 BlueCross BlueShield of Western New York is accredited by a national quality agency called the National Committee for Quality Assurance (NCQA).
 This agency surveys us to make sure our members get good treatment and safe care to stay well.
 This helps keep health care costs lower.

 Our 2017 NCQA accreditation status was “Excellent” for our Commercial and Medicare PPO products and “Commendable” for our Medicare HMO and Medicaid products.

 Healthcare Effectiveness Data and Information Set (HEDIS®)

-The Healthcare Effectiveness Data and Information Set (HEDIS) is a standardized measurement tool used by more than 90 percent of America’s health plans to measure performance on important dimensions of care and service.
-HEDIS was developed and is maintained by the National Committee for Quality Assurance (NCQA).
-Altogether, HEDIS consists of 91 measures across 7 domains of care.
+The Healthcare Effectiveness Data and Information Set (HEDIS®), developed and maintained by the NCQA, is a standardized measurement tool used by more than 90% of America’s health plans to measure performance on important dimensions of care and service:

-BlueCross BlueShield of WNY works with our hospitals to provide quality and safe care.
-Programs promoting good care such as preventing infections, surgical complications and wrong medication are in place at all hospitals.
+BlueCross BlueShield of Western New York works with our hospitals to improve quality and provide safe care.
+Programs promoting good care such as prevention of infections, surgical complications, and incorrect medications are in place at all participating hospitals.